-This topic describes how to enable and use the Container-to-Container Networking feature.
+This topic describes how to configure the Container-to-Container Networking feature.
 For an overview of how Container-to-Container Networking works, see the Understanding Container-to-Container Networking topic.

 In Ops Manager, navigate to the Installation Dashboard > Elastic Runtime tile.

-In the Advanced Features pane, select Enable Container-to-Container Networking.
+In the Networking pane, keep Enable Container-to-Container Networking selected.